 Laiden with happiness, and tears

-There is one very memorable perfume that debuted in 1985.
+But there is one very memorable perfume that debuted in 1985.
 I remember my grandma wearing it and being gifted to me when it made its reemergence in the 90s.
 Estée Lauder’s vision, carried out by Evelyn Lauder, was to create a fragrance that made every woman feel she was the most beautiful woman in the room.
 Beautiful is represented by a bride and is said to be a perfume of a thousand flowers.
 It’s described as romantic, feminine, and memorable with a rich blend of rose, lily, tuberose, and orange flower.
 It has notes of brightness due to citrus and warm base notes of sandalwood, vetiver, and amber.
 It’s very nostalgic for me.

-Beauty can be subjectively and objectively described simultaneously and is almost paradoxical at times.
-Take a newborn baby for instance.
-In this post I’d like to introduce you to a few things, in different forms of media, that I have found to be beautiful.
-It’s by no means a comprehensive culmination of all things beautiful, but I hope you can enjoy them as much as I have.
+In this post I’d also like to introduce you to a few things, in different forms of media, that I have found to be beautiful and I hope you can enjoy them as much as I have.

 I have a great appreciation for the celebration of beauty through makeup.
 One book that I’ve been reading (though it’s taken me forever to finish because of what I like to call “Wikipedia spiral”), is Face Paint: The Story of Makeup by Lisa Eldridge.
 She’s a talented makeup artist who put together a well-curated historical timeline of people and events through the use of different makeup mediums and applications.